Pine siskin: Distribution and habitat

-Their breeding range spreads across almost the entirety of Canada, Alaska and, to a more variable degree, across the western mountains and northern parts of the United States.
+Their breeding range spreads across almost the entirety of Canada, Alaska, and to a more variable degree, across the western mountains and northern parts of the United States.
 As their name indicates, the species occurs mostly as a breeder in open conifer forests.
 Northern pine forests support the majority of the species' breeding population.
 However, stands of ornamental conifers or deciduous trees may support nesting birds in partially developed parks, cemeteries, and suburban woodlands.
 While they favor feeding in open forest canopies where cone seeds are abundant, they'll forage in habitats as diverse as deciduous forests and thickets, meadows, grasslands, weedy fields, roadsides, chaparral, and backyard gardens and lawns.
 They flock to backyard feeders offering small seeds.
+Indeed some flocks can be large, with 20-30 birds lining up to eat from the same feeder.
 Mineral deposits can lure them to otherwise unattractive habitats like winter road beds that are salted to melt snow and ice.
 The nest is well-hidden on a horizontal branch of a tree, often a conifer.

 Migration by this bird is highly variable, probably related to food supply.
 Large numbers may move south in some years; hardly any in others.
 This species is one of a few species that are considered "irruptive winter finches" because of the high variability of their movements based on the success of crops from year to year.